 Acupuncture as a treatment modality in dermatology: a systematic review Ma, C., & Sivamani, R. K.

-Browse our collection of scientific clinical research on Acupuncture for Skin Conditions.
+Browse our collection of scientific research on Skin Conditions.
 It includes recent and reputable papers published by peer-reviewed journals within the last 10 years.

 2020, Jan 1